-- 1. Musicians shall be sent a schedule listing all services for the ensuing season as soon as practicable, but no later than April 15th.
+1. Musicians shall be sent a schedule listing all services for the ensuing season as soon as practicable, but no later than April 15th.
 Once the season schedule is set with a musician's established number of concerts, a musician must notify the Musical Director if they cannot make a concert.
 A minimum of two (2) weeks notice is required.
+If less than two (2) weeks' notice is given, a provision in the Substitute Policy must be followed.

+a) Three (3) to four (4) weeks prior to performances away from the Music Pier state, the Director of Community Services must discuss the logistics of the orchestra performance with the Orchestra Committee in order to maintain acceptable working conditions.

-If less than two (2) weeks' notice is given, a provision in the Substitute Policy must be followed. - 2.
-A service (rehearsal or performance) shall be defined as a unit of work upon which wages are based. - 3.
-A rehearsal in excess of two and one-half (21⁄2) hours shall be considered overtime and compensated in 15-minute increments.
+2. A service (rehearsal or performance) shall be defined as a unit of work upon which wages are based.

+3. A rehearsal in excess of two and one-half (21⁄2) hours shall be considered overtime and compensated in 15-minute increments.
 For each 30 minutes of overtime, there shall be a five (5) minute break at the beginning of each 30-minute segment.
-If, in the judgment of the Artistic Director, the required overtime will not exceed 30 minutes, the placement of the first five-minute break may be changed to the end of the overtime, if the majority of the musicians present approve. - 4.
-Overtime for rehearsals shall be compensated at 150% the individual per service rate. - 5.
-A performance in excess of two (2) hours shall be considered overtime, following a five (5) minute grace period for which no compensation shall be paid.
-Fifteen (15) minute overtime increments will begin at the end of the two (2) hour allotment for a performance.
+If, in the judgment of the Artistic Director, the required overtime will not exceed 30 minutes, the placement of the first five-minute break may be changed to the end of the overtime, if the majority of the musicians present approve.

+4. Overtime for rehearsals shall be compensated at 150% the individual per service rate.

+5. A performance in excess of two (2) hours shall be considered overtime, following a five (5) minute grace period for which no compensation shall be paid.
+Fifteen

+(15) minute overtime increments will begin at the end of the two (2) hour allotment for a performance.
 Overtime for a performance shall be compensated at 100% the individual per service rate for the first 30 minutes of overtime, and 150% the individual per service rate for the second and subsequent 30-minute periods of overtime.

-- 6. A break (intermission) of 15 minutes shall be given to the entire orchestra at all services.
-No rehearsal shall extend beyond one (1) hour and 15 minutes without a 15-minute break. - 7.
-All services offered to and accepted by the musician must be attended.
+6. A break (intermission) of 15 minutes shall be given to the entire orchestra at all services.
+No rehearsal shall extend beyond one (1) hour and 15 minutes without a 15-minute break with the exception of a dress rehearsal for a Broadway show.

+7. All services offered to and accepted by the musician must be attended.
 Excused absences will be granted for illness or emergency.
-Excused absences for other reasons may be granted at the discretion of the Artistic Director.
-Excused absences will not be counted in the 30% absence allowance. - 8.
-Musicians who have maintained non-probationary status for at least four (4) consecutive years may request for a good and sufficient reason an unpaid sabbatical for one (1) season or part thereof.
+Excused absences for other reasons may be granted at the discretion o the Artistic Director.
+The following absences will not be counted in the 30% absence allowance: Sabbaticals, emergencies, illness, injuries and excused absences.
+All other absences will be counted against the 30% absence allowance.

+8. Musicians who have maintained non-probationary status for at least four (4) consecutive years may request for a good and sufficient reason an unpaid sabbatical for one (1) season or part thereof.
 Sabbaticals cannot be taken more than once during any five (5) year period.
 Requests for an unpaid sabbatical shall be submitted to the Director of Community Services of Ocean City, stating the reasons for, and the duration of, the requested sabbatical.
 Request for a sabbatical must be made within ten (10) days of receiving the performance schedule for the season.
 Requests for sabbaticals will be considered on a first come, first serve basis.
-No more than five (5) musicians may be granted a sabbatical in any one (1) season. - 9.
-Musicians are required to be seated and ready to play five (5) minutes prior to the start of any service.
+No more than five (5) musicians may be granted a sabbatical in any one (1) season.

+9. Musicians are required to be seated and ready to play five (5) minutes prior to the start of any service.
 The City shall make every effort to make the stage available to Musicians a minimum of 30 minutes prior to the start of any service.